African-American music

-African-American music is an umbrella term covering a diverse range of music and musical genres largely developed by African Americans and their culture.
-Its origins are in musical forms that developed as a result of the enslavement of African Americans prior to the American Civil War.
+African-American music is a broad term covering a diverse range of musical genres largely developed by African Americans and their culture.
+Its origins lie in musical forms that developed as a result of the enslavement of African Americans prior to the American Civil War.
 It has been said that "every genre that is born from America has black roots."